Paciente8159/uCNC-modules/rpico_pio_encoder/README.md

 [EC:145837 RPM:208]
 ```

-That still means the RP2350 PIO backend is being used when `ENC0_TYPE` is
+That still means the RPico PIO backend is being used when `ENC0_TYPE` is
 `ENC_TYPE_CUSTOM`.

 This module also prints virtual index statistics: